StephanStu/CloudDevOpsEngineerNanodegreeProgram_OperationalizeMachineLearningMicroserviceAPI/README.md

 ## Setting up the Environment
 This section explains how to

 * Create a virtualenv and activate it
 * Run `make install` to install the necessary dependencies

 It is recommended to run this inside Amazon Web Service' Cloud 9.
 If brew is missing on the machine,

 `$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`

 will install the package management tool.
-Then, hadolint, minikube and virtualbox can be installed on the host.
+Then, hadolint, minikube and virtualbox can be installed on the host (MacOS, Linux).
 The next thing to do is to check out this repository, i.e.

 `$ git clone https://github.com/StephanStu/CloudDevOpsEngineerNanodegreeProgram_OperationalizeMachineLearningMicroserviceAPI.git`